Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 Scope of Practice:

-General dental practitioners have wider working powers and are legally authorized to diagnose diseases related to the teeth, operate on the mouth and jaws and restore teeth and tissues.
+General dental practitioners have wider working powers and are legally authorized to diagnose diseases related to the teeth, operate on the mouth and jaws, and restore teeth and tissues.
 They can diagnose some forms of intricate oral problems and recommend some treatments and medicines.

 Responsibilities:

-Dental hygienists’ main area of specialisation mostly revolves around oral hygiene and prevention of diseases.
+Dental hygienists’ main area of specialisation mostly revolves around oral hygiene and the prevention of diseases.
 Among them are teeth cleanings and any other basic dental handling within the jurisdiction of a dental practitioner.

 Patient Interaction:

-Dentists themselves spend more time with the people they are treating discussing their conditions, treatment possibilities and the kind of continuing management that may be needed.
+Dentists themselves spend more time with the people they are treating, discussing their conditions, treatment possibilities, and the kind of continuing management that may be needed.

 Dental hygienists may spend more time talking to patients, providing them with essential information during ordinary check-ups.